electrickiwi-nz/api-samples/python/README.md

 ## Installation

-To get started, you need to create a virtual environment first and then install dependencies.
+To get started, you will need to create a virtual environment first and then install dependencies.

 ### Windows